 Seeing this student get to graduate and receiving this hug, was probably the best thing that has ever happened to me in my life.
 I graduated 10 years ago from high school, never attending my own ceremony.
 This was 100,000 times more rewarding than even my undergrad and grad school ceremonies.
 I had never felt more appreciated in my life.
 I realized that not even the people closest to me probably appreciate me as much as this kid did.
 Most people take me for granted, and worse, come to just expect that I will do things for them.
 That hug alone made all the stress leading up to graduation and attending the ceremony itself worth it for me.

 I am not saying that no one else would have done this for this student.
 But I believe the reason I was offered this subbing position, was to be here for this student (and a few others) and to help him graduate.
 They say everything happens for a reason.
 I believe this was my reason.
-Mr. Bailey speaks of passion and purpose.
+The principal at my school speaks of passion and purpose.
 My passion is school counseling and kids, my purpose is helping them.
 Everything came together for me to help this kid.
 I was in the right place at the right time.
 I went back to my office the next day and I printed his updated transcript, even though I didn't have to.
 I wrote a letter to go with it.
 In the letter, I let him know that "as counselors, our students touch our lives as much as we hope to touch theirs."
 I asked him to keep in touch with me so I know what he's up to and so he can sell me a house if he becomes a real estate agent.
 Even if I only knew him a short time, he's changed me and he really has touched my life.

 What I have learned from this experience is that having a "whatever it takes" attitude allows you to establish very deep personal connections with your students.
 It makes our job as school counselors even more rewarding.
 I may never have kids of my own, but as I said to him, these kids will always be my kids.
 They can come back to me 10 years from now and ask for help and I will still help them, because I love all of my kids that much.
 I know what it's like to be on your own without support.
 I don't want any of my kids to ever feel that way.
 I've never been the type to do just enough to get by.
 I'll always go above and beyond what is required of me.
 I will do, whatever it takes to help my kids, even if I don't have to.